 First year students will be tested on two intro and two intermediate courses that have been taken during their first year.
 Students must take and pass this exam in the summer between their 1st and 2nd years in the program.
-A retake of this exam may be permitted, depending department approval.
+A retake of this exam may be permitted, pending department approval.
 Those who retake the exam must pass it before the end of their 2nd year in the program.
 Failing this exam twice will result in the student’s removal from the program.

 Students are expected to work on research during the summer.
 Their 1st summer paper is due by Sept.
 15th of the 2nd year.
 The goal of the 1st summer paper is to get the students started on independent research.
 The topic and the scope of the paper must be approved by the PhD coordinator in consultation with the student’s adviser.
 The requirements for the 2nd summer paper are more stringent.
 It should be original research.
 The 1st draft of the paper is due on Sept.
 15 of the 3rd year.
 To satisfactorily meet the requirement, the paper has to be approved by 2 readers and the presentation has to be deemed satisfactory by the department’s faculty.
 Students are expected to incorporate feedback and submit the final draft by Dec.
 15th of the 3rd year.
 After the final draft is turned in, students can progress to the oral exam, which is based on this research paper.

 Second year students will be tested on the two intermediate courses taught in their second year.
 Students will take the written exam in early summer after completion of the second year.
 Though subject to change, the exam is usually given over a series of days during a 2-week time period in June.

 The oral exam is often based on the summer research paper that students complete by the beginning of their 3rd year in the program, though this format is not mandatory.
 The exam will normally occur during spring semester of the student's third year.